Darnol/FS24_SoftwareTesting_Assignments/assignment03/04-e_shop/Documentation.md

 ### Comparison
 I believe that the `ArgumentCaptor` approach is a more elegant way to verify the arguments in this case.
 The condition to verify is rather simple and the `ArgumentCaptor` is a good way to do this.
 To enhance the observability of the `EventPublisher` class I had to add quite a lot of code which obfuscates what I'm actually trying to do.

+For test automation, I decided to use jqwik again and generate some Order instances which are then run in tests for both approaches.
+In terms of automation ease, there is not really a difference between the two approaches once the enhanced observability extra code is written.
+You can find the tests in the `EventPublisherTest_TaskD` test suite.